A fun bushwhack in first-growth forest to a Catskill 67 peak

-The summit will be reached without fanfare.
+You will reach the summit without fanfare.
 It is viewless and as we arrived marked with a small cairn.
-It is a nice place to sit and take in the high elevation forest.
+It is a nice place to sit and take in the high-elevation forest.
 Unlike many other Catskill High Peaks, this one and its taller neighbor Halcott do not support a subalpine forest community.
 You’ll find no spruce, fir, or white birch here.

 Summit to South Beech Ridge Rd

-Leaving the summit you may wish to drop off a bit ESE to avoid a headwall.
-When you reach the spine of the ridge turn to the northeast and follow the ridge down.
+Leaving the summit, you may wish to drop off a bit ESE to avoid a headwall.
+When you reach the ridge’s spine, turn to the northeast and follow the ridge down.
 Stay on the high ground and avoid “wandering off” the ridge into the ravines.
 You’ll have about 1.5-miles to the road and descending about 1700’.

 When the trees are bare, you’ll get distant views of various peaks in the Northern Catskills.